lucklight333/Nuaseva/README.md

 # NuaSeva
-A trinary light code organization, the new service model for distributed sole enterprise ecosystems.
+A trinary light code association, the new service model for distributed sole enterprise ecosystems.

 Nuaseva Golden Scroll v.1